Double Glueing over Free Exponential: with Measure Theoretic Applications: Lifting Free Exponential of to

 The condition (\ref{altcondition}) says that $x_\infty$ becomes the mediating morphism for the cone $\{ x_n : \msbf{I} \longrightarrow \oble{\msbf{A}}{n} \otimes \msbf{B} \}$ in $\T{J}{\cC}$, hence derives the necessity and sufficiency.
 In particular, (\ref{altcondition}) when $\msbf{B}=\msbf{I}$ is Proposition \ref{proplimT}, hence is valid in any $\T{J}{\cC}$. \end{proof}

-The main theorem of this section is obtained by Propositions \ref{tencT} and \ref{condist}. \begin{thm}[Free Exponential in $\T{J}{\cC}$ with the condition (\ref{condition})] Suppose an orthogonality on a monoidal category $\cC$ is reciprocal and satisfies the condition (\ref{condition}) of Proposition \ref{condist}.
-Then the orthogonality category $\T{J}{\cC}$ has the free exponential whenever $\cC$ has so that its forgetful image by $\T{J}{\cC} \longrightarrow \cC$ is the free exponential of $\cC$. \end{thm}
+The main theorem of this section is obtained by Proposition \ref{condist}. \begin{thm}[Free Exponential in $\T{J}{\cC}$] Suppose an orthogonality on a monoidal category $\cC$ is focused and satisfies the conditions (\ref{conditiontnteneq}) and (\ref{condition}).
+Then, whenever $\cC$ has the free exponential constructed by Definition \ref{MTTfex}, it is also true for the orthogonality category $\T{J}{\cC}$ so that forgetful $\T{J}{\cC} \longrightarrow \cC$ preserves the free exponentials. \end{thm}